Jefraix/employee-polls/README.md

 1. `_authenticateUser()` Method

-_Description_: Verify credentials submitted in sign in form _Return Value_: The authenticated user if sign in is successful, an error if not
+_Description_: Verify credentials submitted in sign in form.
+_Return Value_: The authenticated user if sign in is successful, an error if not.

 2. `_getUsers()` Method